pcattori/babel-dead-code-elimination/README.md

 # babel-dead-code-elimination

-Composable primitives for dead code elimination primitives in Babel
+Composable primitives for dead code elimination in Babel

 This package is **not a Babel plugin**, but rather a set of composable primitives to author your own Babel transforms and plugins.